-AUDIT: The data recorded and reported by administrator of the system is periodically checked by an independent auditor.
+AUDIT: The data recorded and reported by administrator of the system are periodically checked by an independent auditor.

-TRANSPARENCY: Detailed information about the operation and performance of the arbitration system is published, and readily available to interested parties and the public-atlarge.
+TRANSPARENCY: Detailed information about the operation and performance of the arbitration system is published, and readily available to interested parties and the public-at-large.

-It is useful to have these features of a model arbitration system in mind when reading the report of the Independent Administrator and reviewing the Kaiser arbitration program.
+It is still useful to have these features of a model arbitration system in mind when reading the report of the Independent Administrator and reviewing the Kaiser system.
+One might even include as an additional element: